ExclaveTech/zksc-poc/README.md

  */
 function getState(uint _key) external view returns (bytes memory);
 ```
-### 3. Recursive zk-SNARKs Generation Module
+### 2. Recursive zk-SNARKs Generation Module
-In most applications, there is often a trade-off between time and space.
-Due to the increasing demand for throughput and performance in scenarios like FOCG, conventional batch generation of zero-knowledge proofs is insufficient to maximize off-chain scalability.
-Based on this, ZK State Channels introduce a new zk-proofs generation approach: recursive zero-knowledge proofs.
+As an off-chain scaling solution, the ZK State Channels allow us to move complex logic and computations from fully on-chain games to off-chain.
+It leverages zk-proofs to verify the correctness and integrity of user operations conducted off-chain, ultimately requiring only the submission of the user's game results and state to the blockchain.
+Since State Channels only submit data to the chain once when the channel is closed, to ensure the integrity and validity of user data, ZK State Channels introduce a new zk-proof generation scheme: recursive zero-knowledge proofs.

 <img src="https://github.com/zk-state-channel/zksc-poc/blob/main/zksc_pic_1.png" alt="High-level Structure" width="550" height="auto">